andersjInentri/PVBattery/README.md

 ## Description
 I'm sending data from Home Assistant (HA).
 By that data is collected and thus in some extent preprocessed in HA.

+## Restriction
+$**Note that this file can only be executed between 15:00 and 23:59!**$ This because next days weather is retrieved 14:00.

 ## Installation
 Install requirements.txt.
 See the file requirements.txt for installation details, what is going to be installed.
 ```bash